 Jill received her undergraduate degree from Auburn University in 2003 and obtained her master’s degree in Community Counseling from Auburn Montgomery in 2006.
 She has worked with APAC since April 2006.
 She has worked in various capacities with APAC which include; Family Support Worker, Family Counselor and is the Southern Region Coordinator and Statewide Clinical Coordinator.
 She has extensive knowledge and training in the adoption and foster field.
+She is trained in adoption competency having completed C.A.S.E's TAC training program in 2019.
 She is an EMDR certified counselor, certified in Trauma Focused-Cognitive Behavioral Therapy, and is a certified facilitator for Prepare and Enrich.
 She is a Licensed Professional Counselor, licensed by Alabama Board of Examiners in Counseling.
 Jill lives in Montgomery with her husband and 2 children.
 War Eagle!

 John M. Douglass, III, MA., LPC

 John joined APAC as Family Counselor in June 2010 with his first day being Camp APAC.
 Prior to joining APAC John was a counselor with Impact Family Counseling and United Methodist Pastoral Care and Counseling.
 He started a Counseling and Family program at Vestavia Hills United Methodist Church after serving 12 years as Youth Director for 6th—12th grades.
 John graduated from the University of Alabama with a Bachelor of Arts and received his Master of Arts in Agency Counseling from the University of Alabama in Birmingham.
 He did 2 years of post graduate work in Pastoral Marriage and Family Therapy.
 John is a Licensed Practicing Counselor with the state of Alabama.
+He is trained in adoption competency having completed C.A.S.E's TAC training program in 2019.
 John grew up in Birmingham.
 John is a member of the University of Montevallo Counseling Program Advisory Council.
 His community activities include, Past Leadership Vestavia Hills Board of Directors, Vestavia Hills Board of Education Strategic Planning Team, Past League Director for Vestavia Hills Youth Baseball and currently serves as a Youth Sunday School teacher at Vestavia Hill United Methodist Church.
 He and his wife have been married for 20 years and they have 2 sons.
 John enjoys spending time with his family, attending son’s sporting events, traveling, wildlife management, and being a part of a barbecue club.

 Kendra Alley, MS, LPC

 Kendra is a Family Counselor in the APAC Huntsville office.
 Kendra has lived in Madison, Alabama, her entire life.
 Kendra received her Bachelor’s degree in Psychology and Sociology from the University of Alabama in Huntsville and received a Master’s degree in Counseling Psychology from Alabama A&M University.
 She is licensed through the Alabama Board of Examiners in Counseling.
 Kendra has worked with children and families in a therapeutic capacity for over 10 years.
 Before joining APAC in 2015, she worked as a foster care counselor and placement specialist, finding loving homes for foster children throughout the state of Alabama.
 She has also provided intensive therapy for seriously emotionally disturbed children, preventing out-of-home placements.
+She is trained in adoption competency having completed C.A.S.E's TAC training program in 2019.
 Kendra is also trained in Trauma Focused-Cognitive Behavioral Therapy.

 Buddy is the Family Counselor for APAC Montgomery and Southeast Alabama region.

 Buddy is the Family Counselor for APAC Montgomery and Southeast Alabama region.
 He earned his BS in Psychology from Alabama Christian College before it became Faulkner University and his Masters in Social Work from the University of Georgia .
 His clinical focus is child centered/family focused.
+He is trained in adoption competency having completed C.A.S.E's TAC training program in 2019.
 He has worked with foster and adoptive families in Alabama for many years and has a heart for children and families.